A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Relay Selection Policies

-\end{enumerate} At the worst case, each dynamic programming update will generate an exponentially increasing $|\mathcal{V}_{t+1}|=|\mathcal{A}||\mathcal{V}_t|^{|\mathcal{Z}|}$ pairs of $\alpha$-vectors.
+At the worst case, each dynamic programming update will generate an exponentially increasing $|\mathcal{V}_{t+1}|=|\mathcal{A}||\mathcal{V}_t|^{|\mathcal{Z}|}$ pairs of $\alpha$-vectors.
 However, some pairs of $\alpha$-vectors are never the optimal one in any region of the belief simplex (i.e. called useless vectors).
 Therefore, for mitigating this exponential explosion, different pruning algorithms were developed in order to exclude these useless vectors.
+For \gls{POMDP} problem, \cite{Cassandra98exactand} have proposed an algorithm that identifies these useless vectors in order to ignore them.
 For \gls{CPOMDP} a pruning operation for the value functions were proposed in \cite{isom2008piecewise} in order to generate the minimal set of pairs of $\alpha$-vectors at each iteration.
-The pruning function $Prune$ that we can adopt for implementing this solution consists of keeping each pair $\left( \alpha_r^i, \alpha_c^i\right) \in \mathcal{V}_{t}$ that satisfies the cumulative cost constraint $\alpha_c^i . \bm{b}\leq C_{th}$ and that has the higher cumulative reward $\alpha_r^i . \bm{b}$ in some region of the belief simplex $\Delta$.
+The pruning function $Prune$ that we adopt for implementing this solution consists of keeping each pair $\left( \alpha_r^i, \alpha_c^i\right) \in \mathcal{V}_{t}$ that satisfies the cumulative cost constraint $\alpha_c^i . \bm{b}\leq C_{th}$ and that have the higher cumulative reward $\alpha_r^i . \bm{b}$ in some region of the belief simplex $\Delta$.
 This can be decided by solving a \gls{MILP} for each pair of $\alpha$-vector (one can refer to equation (3) in \cite{kim2011point}).
-Eliminating each pair of vectors $\left( \alpha_r^i, \alpha_c^i\right)$ that violates the cumulative cost constraint at a given iteration $t$ may lead to a suboptimal policy.
+This pruning method eliminates each pair of vectors $\left( \alpha_r^i, \alpha_c^i\right)$ that violates the cumulative cost constraint at a given iteration $t$.
+Note that this operation may lead to a suboptimal policy.
 Therefore, randomized policies are the subject of further study to achieve the optimal solution of \gls{CPOMDP}.

 As presented in algorithm \ref{Algo_PWLC}, the iteration $t$ of the exact solution of \gls{CPOMDP} follows this procedure: (i) exact dynamic programming to generate the pairs $\alpha$-vectors, (ii) pruning operation, based on a mixed integer linear program, that produces the minimal set of $\alpha$-vectors, (iii) deducing the optimal value function.